freignat91/agrid/README.md

 # Install

-Docker 1.12.5 min should be installed, better docker 1.13
+Docker 1.13 min should be installed min

 pull this image or rebuild it: